 - Directory of Japanese Affiliated Companies in the U.S. and Canada

 - Hoovers Master List of Major Latin American Companies

 - Hoovers Master List of Major European Companies

 - Almanac of International Jobs and Careers

-*Please note: All hardcopy materials are available in our Main Office Room 112 Hill Hall.
+*Please note: Materials are available in our Counseling Suite Room 313 Hill Hall.